 Participating ACOs must report quality data to CMS after the close of every performance year to be eligible to share in any earned shared savings and to avoid sharing losses at the maximum level.
 CMS measures every ACO’s quality performance using standard methods.

-Beginning PY 2021, ACOs participating in the Shared Savings Program are required to report through the Alternative Payment Model (APM) Performance Pathway (APP) for purposes of assessing their Shared Savings Program quality performance.
+Beginning with PY 2021, ACOs participating in the Shared Savings Program have been required to report through the Alternative Payment Model (APM) Performance Pathway (APP) for purposes of assessing their Shared Savings Program quality performance.

 The APP is designed to: